 Step 5 – Testing, Launch & Continuous Optimization

-Testing before launch is essential.
-Check functionality, cross-browser compatibility, responsiveness, loading speed and accessibility.
-A soft launch or staging environment allows stakeholder feedback.
-After launch, the real work begins: measuring, learning and improving.
-Use analytics, A/B testing and continuous content updates to improve performance.
-This keeps your website relevant and successful long-term.
+Testing before going live is mandatory.
+Check functionality, cross-browser compatibility, responsiveness, load times, and accessibility.
+A soft launch or staging environment allows for feedback from stakeholders.
+After the launch, the real work begins: measuring, learning, and improving.
+Use analytics tools, A/B testing, and regular content updates to continuously improve performance and user experience.
+This ensures your website remains up-to-date and successful in the long term.

 - Go-live: DNS, HTTPS, Search Console, submit sitemap

-- Continuous optimization: monitor behavior, A/B tests, update content and tech
+- Continuous optimization: monitor user behavior, A/B testing, maintain content and technology

 Bonus: Timeline & Roles

 A clear timeline and defined roles simplify project management.
-Small projects can be completed in 4–8 weeks, larger ones in 3–6 months.
-Each role has clear responsibilities, from project management to testing.
-This ensures that all tasks are handled on time.
-Regular updates keep everyone aligned.
+Small projects can be completed in 4–8 weeks; larger projects require 3–6 months.
+Each role has clear responsibilities, from the project manager to the tester.
+This ensures that all tasks are completed on time and the website goes live successfully.
+Regular status updates keep everyone involved informed.

-- Project management / client – goals & approvals
+- Project Manager / Client – Goals & Approvals

 Checklist: Quick Overview